-Janice Fialka is a brilliant writer.
-Micah Fialka-Feldman is her son.
-He is a teaching assistant at Syracuse University and one of the most charming people you will ever encounter.
-This remarkable story, draws on the reflections from family and friends – and walks us through the journey to this remarkable current reality.
+Janice Fialka is a brilliant story teller, thoughtful listener and writer.
+What Matters includes the voice of Micah Fialka-Feldman – her son.
+Micah is a teaching assistant at Syracuse University and one of the most charming people you will ever encounter.
+This remarkable story, draws on the reflections from family and friends – and walks us through the family’s journey to this remarkable current reality for Micah and his friends and family.
 But the story begins as a stunning ‘disability’ story except that this family said no. They decided that Micah wold be fully included and have a full life.
 And does he ever.

 What people say about this book…

 Janice Fialka has taken up the adventure of parenting bravely, creatively, and mindfully, and here she shares a lifetime’s harvest of wisdom and practical guidance for families, educators, clinicians, and all the rest of us.
 She writes, early on, that “Micah has deepened my understanding of the absolute brilliance of asking for help.
 He is at ease with what he can do and what supports he needs.”
 This is a counter-cultural brilliance in American life, but with a winsome combination of poetry and pragmatism, she reveals it as possible for us all – and as a beautiful way out of the impoverishing illusions of “self-sufficiency” and “normalcy.
 I am grateful that this mind-opening, life-altering, soul-stretching book is in the world.